mongodb/docs/source/reference/javascript.rst

    :returns: The current connection status.

-   This is returned when the shell initiates.
-Use this command to ensure that your :option:`mongo` instance is connected to the proper database instance.
+   :js:func:`db.getMongo()` returns when the shell initiates.
+Use this command to test that the :option:`mongo` shell has a connection to the proper database instance.

 .. js:function:: db.getMongo().setSlaveOk()